Reserves and Resources

 Kenmare’s large mineral resource base at Moma is sufficient to support production at current rates for more than 100 years and provides significant opportunities for further mine expansions in the future to meet increasing demand for these products.

 Resources are additional to reserves.
-Estimates for Namalope, Nataka and Pilivili reserves and the Namalope, Nataka, Congolone and Pilivili resources comply with the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (“JORC Code”) 2012 edition.
-Table 1 documentation for these reserves and resources can be found below.
+Estimates for Namalope, Nataka and Pilivili reserves and Namalope, Nataka, Congolone, Pilivili and Mualadi resources comply with the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (“JORC Code”) 2012 edition.
+Table 1 documentation for these reserves and resources can be found at www.kenmareresources.com.
 Estimates for all other resources were prepared and first disclosed under the 2004 edition of the JORC Code.
 They have not been updated to comply with the JORC Code 2012 edition on the basis that the information has not materially changed since they were last reported.

-The competent person for the Namalope, Nataka and Pilivili reserves and resources and Congolone resources is Mr Mouhamed Drame (MAusIMM).
-Mr. M. Drame is an employee of Kenmare and does not hold any shares in the Company.
-The competent person for the other resources is Dr. Alastair Brown (FIMMM).
-Dr. A. Brown is an independent consultant who is a shareholder in, and former employee of, Kenmare.
-Mr. M Drame and Dr. A. Brown have sufficient experience relevant to the style of mineralisation and type of deposit under consideration and to the activity which they are undertaking to qualify as competent persons as defined in the JORC Code 2012 edition.
-Mr. M. Drame and Dr. A. Brown consent to the inclusion in this report of the matters based on their information in the form and context in which it appears.
+The competent person for the Namalope, Nataka and Pilivili reserves and resources and the Congolone resources is Mouhamed Drame (MAusIMM).
+Mr M. Drame is an employee of Kenmare and takes part in the Kenmare Resources Share Plan.
+The competent person for the other resources is Sonsiama Kargbo (MAusIMM and MAIG).
+Mr S.Kargbo is an employee of Kenmare and takes part in the Kenmare Resources Share Plan.
+Mr M. Drame and Mr S. Kargbo have sufficient experience relevant to the style of mineralisation and type of deposit under consideration and to the activity which they are undertaking to qualify as Competent Persons as defined in the JORC Code 2012 edition.
+Mr M. Drame and Mr S. Kargbo consent to the inclusion in this report of the matters based on their information in the form and context in which it appears.